orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 An important part of designing a form is to prevent incorrect data from being captured.
 For example:

-- an applicant's first and last names might be required
+- an applicant's first and last names is required
-- an applicant's age must be a positive number and might have to be greater than a minimum
+- an applicant's age must be a positive number and has to be greater than a minimum
-- an id number might have to follow a specific syntax
+- an id number has to follow a specific syntax

 If such conditions are not met, the user must see an *error* and cannot submit the form until they are corrected.